Key takeaways

 How long should I plan for Liziba?

 25 minutes is the right answer for a first visit: 5 minutes to reach the viewing platform from exit 2, 7-10 minutes to wait through 1-2 train passes, 5-10 minutes for photos including a wider street-corner angle.
 Photographers chasing a specific light angle or doing video work should plan 45-60 minutes.
-The standard tourist evening route adds Liziba as the 4:00-4:30pm first stop, then continues via Line 2 east to Jiaochangkou → walk to Hongyadong for 6:30pm light-on → Bayi Lu hot pot dinner.
+Treating it as an area rather than a photo stop is a different budget again — climbing to Lansheng Pavilion for the view from above, going up to the sixth-floor reading room, and walking to the wartime heritage park or E'ling Er Chang turns it into a half-day, and the hills between them are why.
+The standard tourist evening route adds Liziba as the 4:00-4:30pm first stop, then continues via Line 2 east to Jiaochangkou → walk to Hongyadong for light-on (about 18:30 in winter, 20:00 in summer) → Bayi Lu hot pot dinner.

 Why was a monorail built through a residential building?
 Which came first?